credibil/.github/profile/README.md

 Credibil provides a framework — a collection of libraries — for use in the development of antifragile, hyper-distributed applications.

+See the Credibil [documentation](https://docs.credibil.io) for more information on how to use these libraries in your projects.

 ## Building Blocks

 We support the building of distributed apps on top of open standards-based